Paley-Wiener theorems for a p-adic spherical variety: Bundles over tori

-\item If we choose a Haar measure on $T$ and a global section of $L^*\otimes \bar L^*$ (the bundle of hermitian forms on $L$, where $\bar ~$ denotes the same module of sections as a set but with the coordinate ring of $T_\CC$ acting via complex conjugation induced from the compact real form $T$) then we have a notion of $L^2$-sections of $L$ over $T$.
-All such choices with the chosen hermitian form positive definite over $T$ give isomorphic topological vector spaces of $L^2$-sections, although of course the Hilbert norm will depend on the choices.
+A \emph{hermitian metric} on $L$ (over $T$) is a smooth section of $L^*\otimes \bar L^*$ over $T$ which corresponds to a positive definite hermitian form on every fiber.
+A hermitian metric, together with a Haar measure on $T$, give rise to the Hilbert space of $L^2$ sections of $L$.
+Since $T$ is compact, all hermitian metrics and Haar measures give isomorphic topological vector spaces of $L^2$-sections, although of course the Hilbert norm will depend on the choices. \end{itemize}

-In this paper, all $L^2$-structures on such bundles will be such, i.e.\ positive definite on each fiber over $T$.
-In fact, it will usually be the case that $L^*\otimes \bar L^*$ has a canonical trivialization, and that the hermitian form is taken to be constant with respect to this trivialization. \end{itemize}

 The following easy lemma will be useful: \begin{lemma} Let $T$ be a real torus and $\Gamma$ a finite subgroup.
 The natural map:

 is an isomorphism. \end{lemma}